Steven Spielberg chooses the Toronto Film Festival to premiere “The Fabelmans”

 Williams brings to life a character based on the filmmaker’s mother while Dano portrays his father.
 The role of the young Spielberg corresponds to LaBelle.

 The film is scheduled to premiere in New York and Los Angeles on November 11.
-After its screening in the two American cities, “The Fabelmans” will be released in the rest of the country.
-EFE
+After its screening in the two US cities, “The Fabelmans” will be released in the rest of the country.
+AG